timescale/docs/timescaledb/quick-start/python.md

 ### Step 3: Execute statements from Step 1 and Step 2 and commit changes

-Now we bring it all together by opening a cursor with our connection, executing the statements from step 1 and step 2 and committing our changes and closing the cursor:
+Now bring it all together by opening a cursor with our connection, executing the statements from step 1 and step 2 and committing your changes and closing the cursor:

 ```python
 cursor = conn.cursor()